> The Watersons > Songs > Pace-Egging Song

 Roy Palmer noted in Everyman's Book of English Country Songs (1979), p.
 219:

 Pace is from the Latin word for Easter, and pace egging was the practice of collecting eggs and other eatables by touring the houses and farms in one's locality.
 Little groups of men would either perform a pace egg play (like other seasonal plays, a semi-ritual enactment of death and rebirth), or would dress as some of the characters and present themselves simply with a song.
 St George, Admiral Nelson, Lord Collingwood, Mrs Pankhurst: these are just a few of the wide range of possibilities.
 These practices were largely confined to the north-western counties of Cheshire, Lancashire, Westmorland, Cumberland, and parts of Yorkshire, where some remains of pace egging can still be found.
 This song comes from Marple in Cheshire, where Mr Arthur Hulme remembered it being sung by children between 1895 and 1900.

-Chris Wood sang Pace Egging on his and Andy Cutting's 1999 album Crossing.
+Chris Wood sang Pace Egging in 1999 on his and Jean François Vrod's CD Crossing.
 This track was also included in 2009 on Wood's anthology Albion.
+He noted: